berrejebamen/Racing_Car_Reinforcement_Learning/README.md

 ## Presentations

-Our findings, methodologies, and progress are documented in three presentations.
-They offer a comprehensive view of our work from inception to completion.
+Our findings, methodologies, and progress are documented in thE presentation and the videos of the racing car.